itsbrunodev/hono-fsr/README.md

 # hono-fsr

-File-system router for the [Hono](https://hono.dev/) web framework.
+File system router for the [Hono](https://hono.dev/) web framework.

 ## Features

-- **Zero-Overhead**: All file-system operations happen once at initialization.
+- **Zero-Overhead**: All file system operations happen once at initialization.
 At runtime, the router adds no performance overhead on top of Hono's highly optimized core.
 - **Convention-based Routing**: Intuitive file and folder naming conventions for static, dynamic, catch-all, and optional routes.
 - **Advanced Features**: Built-in support for route groups, nested middleware, path prefixing (basePath), and trailing slash control.